 In our simulations, when we say ‘mutation-selection balance’ we mean that mutations are being introduced into the population (via de novo mutation) at the same rate as they are being removed (via selection).
 We now make this clearer and write:

-Ancestral populations reached mutation-selection balance such that the acquisition of new mutations was balanced by the loss of mutations that arose in earlier generations and the mean frequency of alleles was stable (see Fig. S1).
+Ancestral populations reached mutation-selection-drift balance such that the rate of acquisition of new mutations was balanced by the rate of loss of mutations that arose in earlier generations and the mean frequency of alleles was stable (see Fig. S1).
 (Lines XX-YY)

-Mutations can rise to high frequency via drift because selection is weak and the population is finite.
-In addition, mutations are positively selected in the ancestor if they compensate for deleterious alleles that rise to high frequency via drift.
+Mutations can rise to high frequency via drift because ancestral selection is weak and the population is finite.
+In addition, mutations are positively selected in the ancestor if they compensate for deleterious alleles that previously rose to high frequency via drift.
 We now specify this:

-Some alleles reach high frequency likely because they compensate for deleterious mutations that have fixed due to drift (Hartl and Taubes 1996; Orr 2005).
+Some alleles reach high frequency likely because they compensate for deleterious mutations that reached high frequency due to drift (Hartl and Taubes 1996; Orr 2005).
 (Lines XX-YY)

 Our results generate the same qualitative patterns as plotted in Fig. 7 of Barton 1989 Genet Res (thank you for suggesting this paper); compare to Fig. S6 in our original submission.
 Specifically, Barton found that…